-The CCJPA's management approach for the Capitol Corridor utilizes a customer-focused business model.
-This approach emphasizes delivering reliable, frequent, safe, and cost-effective train service designed to sustain growth in ridership and revenue.
+CCJPA maintains a customer-focused business model which emphasizes delivering reliable, frequent, safe, and cost-effective train service designed to sustain growth in ridership and revenue.
 During the past 20 years, ridership has trended upward as the service provides a viable, transport alternative to the parallel congested I-80/I-680/I-880 highway corridors that is competitive in terms of travel time, reliability, and cost.

 The CCJPA develops performance standards for the Capitol Corridor service to be aligned with the Uniform Performance Standards (UPS) developed by the CalSTA.
 CCJPA has long used data analysis to drive cost effective service improvements and expects to increase the role of data in future fiscal years.
-Table 5-1 summarizes the UPS and CCJPA results for FY 2018-19 and for FY 2019-20 through October/November 2019, as well as the standards for the next two fiscal years.
+Table 5-1 summarizes the UPS and CCJPA results for FY 2019-20 and for FY 2019-20 through October/November 2019, as well as the standards for the next two fiscal years.
 Appendix B shows the measures used to develop standards for two additional years through FY 2023-24.

-FY 2018-19 Performance Standards and Results
+FY 2019-20 Performance Standards and Results

-- Ridership: 1.8 million, an increase of four percent over the prior FY 2017-18. - Revenue: \$38.1 million, five percent above FY 2017-18. - System Operating Ratio (farebox ratio): 60 percent, above the 58 percent ratio for FY 2017-18, primarily due to increased revenues and lower fuel expenses. - On-Time Performance (OTP): 89 percent, slipping one percent from FY 2017-18.
+- Ridership: 898 thousand, a decrease of forty-nine percent compared to the prior FY 2018-19. - Revenue: \$20.3 million, forty-seven percent less than FY 2018-19. - System Operating Ratio (farebox ratio): 34 percent, forty-three percent less than FY 2018-19, primarily due to the decrease in ridership and revenue as a result of the COVID pandemic. - On-Time Performance (OTP): 88 percent, slipping one percent from FY 2018-19.

-FY 2019-20 Performance Standards and Results to Date
+FY 2020-21 Performance Standards and Results to Date

-- Ridership: Year-to-date (through November 2019) ridership is 1.6 percent above last year and 6.9 percent above business plan projections. - Revenue: Year-to-date (through November 2019) revenue is 1.3 percent above last year and 5.9 percent above business plan projections. - System Operating Ratio: Year-to-date (through November 2019) system operating ratio (a.k.a. farebox return) is 65 percent, above the FY 2019-20 standard of 52 percent. - On-Time Performance (OTP): Year-to-date (through November 2019) End-Point OTP is 84 percent, which is 6 percent below the 90 percent standard.
-Passenger OTP is 85 percent, 5 percent below the 90 percent standard.
+- Ridership: Year-to-date (through February 2021) ridership is 87 percent less than last year and 28 percent below business plan projections. - Revenue: Year-to-date (through February 2021) revenue is 86 percent less than last year and 41 percent below business plan projections. - System Operating Ratio: Year-to-date (through February 2021) system operating ratio is 13 percent, less than the FY 2019-20 standard of 52 percent. - On-Time Performance (OTP): Year-to-date (February 2021) End-Point OTP is 90 percent, which is even with the standard.
+Passenger OTP is 91 percent, 1 percent above the 90 percent standard.

-FY 2020-21 and FY 2021-22 Performance Standards
+FY 2021-22 and FY 2022-23 Performance Standards

-Table 5-1 provides the preliminary performance standards for FY 2020-21 and FY 2021-22.
+Table 5-1 provides the preliminary performance standards for FY 2021-22 and FY 2022-23.
 Appendix B shows the measures used to develop the performance standards.
 The FY 2020-21 and FY 2021-22 future operating costs have been developed to conform with PRIIA Section 209 pricing policy, which stipulates that all state-financed, Amtrak-operated intercity passenger rail (IPR) routes under 750 miles shall be priced by Amtrak in a fair and equitable manner.

-FY 2020-21 and FY 2021-22 Action Plan
+FY 2021-22 and FY 2022-23 Action Plan